The northern agenda is investing in improved infrastructure to make living and doing business in the north easier and more productive.

 The government is upgrading regional and remote northern airstrips to improve access, particularly during the wet season, to:

-View the Remote Airstrip Upgrade Programme on the Department of Infrastructure, Regional Development and Cities website.
+View the Remote Airstrip Upgrade Programme on the Department of Infrastructure, Transport, Regional Development and Communications website.

 The northern roads program includes an Australian Government commitment of $700 million across 37 road projects.
 The projects will: